West End-Cobb Town, Alabama

 West End-Cobb Town is a census-designated place (CDP) and unincorporated community in Calhoun County, Alabama, United States.
 At the 2020 census, the population was 3,128.
 It is included in the Anniston-Oxford Metropolitan Statistical Area.

 Geography

-West End-Cobb Town is located in southern Calhoun County at (33.650903, -85.869487).
+West End-Cobb Town is located in southern Calhoun County.
 It is bordered to the east and south by the city of Anniston.

 According to the U.S. Census Bureau, the CDP has a total area of 10.75 km2, of which 0.01 sqkm, or 0.06%, is water.